 The government intends to boost the capital gains exemption ceiling on some financial assets to ₹ 1.25 lakh per year for middle-class and upper-middle-class individuals, according to Union Finance Minister Nirmala Sitharaman’s announcement on Tuesday.
 The rupee fell to 83.69 against the dollar, almost breaking over the previous all-time low of 83.6775.
 Prior to the budget announcement, the currency was trading at 83.6275.

-Following the Union Budget announcements, the stock market fell, which analysts suggested might have short-term detrimental effect on the markets.
+Following the Union Budget announcements, the stock market fell, which analysts suggested might have a short-term detrimental effect on the markets.

 Also Read: Bharat needs unique economic model, not Western copy

 According to exchange data, Foreign Institutional Investors (FIIs) bought shares worth ₹ 3,444.06 crore on Monday, making them net purchasers in the capital markets.
 India’s GDP growth rate was predicted to be 6.5-7 per cent in 2024–25 by the Economic Survey 2023–24, which was presented in Parliament on Monday.
-This is decrease from the previous financial year’s high growth rate of 8.2 per cent.
+This is a decrease from the previous financial year’s high growth rate of 8.2 per cent.

 The Reserve Bank’s (RBI) growth projections of 7.2% are slightly higher than the Economic Survey’s estimate.